serkurakin/serkurakin/README.md

-# 👋 Hi, I'm Sergei | Data Scientist / ML Engineer
+# Hi, I'm Sergei | Data Scientist / ML Engineer

-**Transitioning from fundamental science (physics) to Data Science** with 4+ years of experience in analyzing complex experimental data from megascience facilities.
+Data Scientist with 5+ years of experience in fundamental physics and the analysis of complex experimental data from megascience facilities.
 Over the past year, I have focused on applying Machine Learning and Deep Learning methods to automate research tasks and build predictive models.

 ---

-## 🛠️ **Technical Stack**
+## **Technical Stack**

 **Languages & Core:** `Python` `SQL`